Training¶

 extractor = ToolOutputExtractor(model_path="./output/squeez_encoder")

-result = extractor.extract(task="Fix the bug", tool_output=raw)
+result = extractor.extract(task="Find the relevant evidence block", tool_output=raw)